graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

 - **Execution**: The distributed GraphQL executor specifies the Gateway Configuration and the core execution algorithms.

-The GraphQL Composite Schemas spec describes a colaborative approach towards build a single graph composed from multiple _subgraphs_ by specifying the algorithms to merge different GraphQL _subgraph_ schemas into a single _supergraph_.
+The GraphQL Composite Schemas spec describes a collaborative approach towards build a single graph composed from multiple _subgraphs_ by specifying the algorithms to merge different GraphQL _subgraph_ schemas into a single _supergraph_.